1927–28 FA Cup: Fourth round proper

 The matches were scheduled for Saturday, 28 January 1928.
 Three games were drawn and went to replays in the following midweek fixture.

-Fifth Round Proper
+Fifth round proper

 The matches were scheduled for Saturday, 18 February 1928.
 There was one replay, played in the next midweek fixture.

-Sixth Round Proper
+Sixth round proper

 The four quarter-final ties were scheduled to be played on Saturday, 3 March 1928.
 There were no replays.

 Semi-finals

 The semi-final matches were played on Saturday, 24 March 1928.
 The Huddersfield Town–Sheffield United local derby tie went to two replays before it was settled in Huddersfield's favour.
 Huddersfield went on to meet Blackburn Rovers in the final at Wembley.